Causal PDE-Control Models for Dynamic Portfolio Optimization with Latent Drivers: Empirical Design

-No separate volatility target is imposed in G1; risk is shaped by the HJB amplitude and the turnover constraint.
-RAW baselines (Markowitz, Black--Litterman, entropy pooling, RL) are projected to the simplex; their CPCM-adapted counterparts are stepped by the same mirror update and turnover target.
+No separate volatility target is imposed in G1; portfolio risk is shaped jointly by the HJB amplitude and the turnover constraint.
+RAW baselines (Markowitz, Black--Litterman, entropy pooling, RL) are projected onto the simplex, while their CPCM-adapted counterparts are updated using the same mirror step and turnover target.